TREASURIES-U.S. Oct bill rates jump as debt clock runs down

 bills that mature in the next two weeks jumped on Wednesday on

-lawmakers hinted there could be a deal to raise the debt ceiling
+lawmakers hinted that there could be a deal to raise the debt

 Until the $16.7 trillion statutory borrowing limit is